 WILL THERE BE A BOOK?

-Yes.
-I’ll publish a stunning book once the I’ve completed The Lifeboat Station Project.
-It will likely need to be more than one volume, hopefully including some of the sound recordings along with fold-out maps and a foreword by someone special.
+Due to the sheer scale of the project, it will likely need to be more than one volume, hopefully including some of the sound recordings along with fold-out maps and a foreword by someone special.

 HAVE ANY FILMS BEEN MADE ABOUT YOUR WORK?

-Three short films have been made about my work by Peter Naylor (filmmaker and RNLI crew member at Hunstanton), the RNLI Film and Image Team and the latest film (made in 2022) is by Sean Tucker, which you can see at the top of this page.
+Three short films have been made about my work by Peter Naylor (filmmaker and RNLI crew member at Hunstanton), the RNLI Film and Image Team and the latest film (made in 2022) is by Sean Tucker.

 Click here to see them all along with some other offerings on the Films page.